One of the greatest of American satires finally hits high-definition video with an okay transfer of an inferior source.

 The most famous of Straub-Huillet’s works, Chronicle of Anna Magdalena Bach remains a singular approach to the musician biopic.

 This is a more wallet-friendly option than Ingmar Bergman's Cinema to owning one of the director's finest early works.

 Davies’s harrowing, beautiful diptych of childhood under and in the wake of tyrannical patriarchy receives a definitive release from Arrow.

 Cornel Wilde’s directorial career is ripe for rediscovery.
 This pure, relentless yarn is a great place to start.

 The filmmaker discusses the inherently cinematic quality of women, his fascination with the eyes of technology, and more.

-Befitting a filmmaker who defined as well as challenged the definition of Italian neorealism, it unfolds simultaneously as thorny narrative and profoundly personal documentary.
+The film unfolds simultaneously as thorny narrative and profoundly personal documentary.